isopropilick/PrinterLogic-SAAS-QA-Example-/README.md

 ## Usage

-Run `pytest --alluredir=allure-results/` to execute the test cases recovering the execution report date in the `allure-results` folder.
+Run `pytest --alluredir=allure-results/` to execute the test cases recovering the execution data in the `allure-results` folder.

 Run `allure serve allure-results/` from the project directory in order to build and present the HTML report.